mirpag/Threat-Emulation-Course/mitre-att-and-ck/mitre-att-and-ck-framework/navigating-the-att-and-ck-matrix-exfiltration.md

 # Navigating the Att\&ck Matrix - Exfiltration

 Exfiltration.
-This is the process after they have collected data.
-Now they are going to steal it or remove it from the organization.
+This is the process where the threat actor steals data from the organization.
 These are the various techniques that are used in order to exfiltrate the data.
+Some ransomware threat actors will use this method to prove to the organization they were in their systems and have the original unencrypted copies of their data.

 ![](../../.gitbook/assets/exfiltration1.PNG)